univention/nubus-stack/ci/README.md

 3. `nubus` is the Nubus chart itself.

 A CI job `deploy-gaia` does deploy this setup into the Gaia cluster.
-It uses a namespace based on the branch name for the deployment and configured a subdomain prefix also based on the branch name:
+It uses a namespace based on the branch name for the deployment and configures a subdomain prefix also based on the branch name:

 - Namespace: `ci-{$CI_COMMIT_REF_SLUG}`, e.g. `ci-example`